 Individuals who fill this office should, according to Scripture, have certain qualifications.
 They should be sound in the faith and have an aptitude for teaching.
 Their lives should reflect holiness and discipline that brings honor to Christ and which causes them to be well regarded by those outside the church.
 They should have wisdom, discretion, and adequate training to equip them for their task.
 (EPC Book of Government 10.2).

 Assuming that the individual meets the biblical qualifications and has an inner sense of call, the process for becoming an ordained minister in the EPC involves:

-- Sustaining oral examinations in all the areas above, Christian experience of the saving grace of God in Jesus Christ, and progress in spiritual growth.
+• Successful completion of oral examinations in all the areas above, plus Christian experience of the saving grace of God in Jesus Christ, and progress in spiritual growth.

 In general terms, EPC ministers are expected to hold a high view of Scripture and be able to “receive and adopt the system of doctrine contained in the Westminster Confession of Faith and Catechisms of this Church as containing the system of doctrine taught in Holy Scripture.”
 Those seeking ordination in the EPC must put in writing any exceptions they may have to the Westminster standards.
 Presbytery votes to disallow them or to allow them if they are not considered affecting the Confession’s system of doctrine.